balacoon/balacoon.github.io/_posts/2023-08-15-dissecting_bark.md

     --sample_input_file context.txt
 ```

-It takes only 1.5 seconds, a mind-blowing speed compared to the original performance.
+It takes only 1.5 seconds, a mind-blowing speed up compared to the original performance.

 ## References